training4developers/bootcamp_02262018/group-project.md

 ### Workflow 1 - Register Voters

 1. Create a voter registration system which collects the following information from the voter.
-Fields:, First Name, Last Name, Address, County/City, Birthdate, Email, Phone
+Fields: First Name, Last Name, Address, County/City, Birthdate, Email, Phone

 1. From a main screen, the user will click a "Register Voter" button.
 A registration form will be displayed.
 The user will enter the data, click "Complete Registration" and return to the main screen.